webpack/webpack-cli/CONTRIBUTING.md

 ### Fixes

-If you are fixing a existing bug, you can create a branch with the following prefix:
+If you are fixing an existing bug, you can create a branch with the following prefix:

 `bugfix/<the-fix>`

 ## Testing

 Every bugfix or feature that you submit, needs to be tested.
-Writing tests for code is very important to prevent future bugs, and to help to discover promptly possible new bugs.
+Writing tests for code is very important to prevent future bugs, and help to discover possible new bugs promptly.

-Is important that you test the logic of the code you're writing, and that your tests really go through all your lines, branches and statements.
-This is the only way we will have to ensure that the code coverage is high enough to ensure the users of the cli, that they are using a solid tool.
+It is important that you test the logic of the code you're writing, and that your tests really go through all your lines, branches and statements.
+This is the only way to ensure that the code coverage is high enough to ensure the users of the cli, that they are using a solid tool.

-In case you need a hand and pointers to how to write your tests.
-Reach to us, and we will gladly point you out to the direction.
+In case you need a hand or pointers on to how to write your tests, do not hesitate to reach out to us.
+We will gladly point you in the right direction.

 ## Pull Requests